jladdjr/steno/README.md

 with [roots in the StenEd theory](https://www.artofchording.com/introduction/theories-and-dictionaries.html#plover-theory).
 Contains more than 147,000 translations.
 * user.json - a custom dictionary that can be used to [override](https://github.com/openstenoproject/plover/wiki/Built-in-tools#main-window) the default translations provided in `main.json`
+* a dictionary from Paul Fioravanti's [steno-dictionaries repo](https://github.com/paulfioravanti/steno-dictionaries/blob/main/dictionaries/q-and-a.md) for transcribing a court Q & A session.
-* several dictionaries from the [Plover Q&A Plugin](https://github.com/paulfioravanti/plover-q-and-a).
-See the Plugins [Instructions page](https://github.com/paulfioravanti/plover-q-and-a/blob/main/INSTRUCTIONS.md) for more information on what these dictionaries contain and how they can be used with the plugin.
+See the Plover Q&A Plugin's [Instructions page](https://github.com/paulfioravanti/plover-q-and-a/blob/main/INSTRUCTIONS.md) for more information on what this dictionary contains and how it can be used with the Plover Q&A plugin.

 ## Dictionaries retrieved from other sources